dcac/dcac.github.io/_posts/reviews/2014-09-29-The-equalizer.md

 tags: [Denzel Washington,action,military,Antoine Fuqua,tools]
 ---

 There are a lot of crazy ways to die.
 No less than a thousand [according to Spike TV,](http://www.spike.com/shows/1000-ways-to-die) and up to a million [according to Seth MacFarlane](http://www.dearcastandcrew.com/content/2014/6/9/a-million-ways-to-die-in-the-west.html).
-Many successful film franchises, like _Final Destination, Saw, _and_ Friday the 13th_, have made their reputations by finding creative ways to kill people off.
+Many successful film franchises, like _Final Destination_, _Saw_, and _Friday the 13th_, have made their reputations by finding creative ways to kill people off.
 That's fine for a horror film – and even the occasional comedy – but in the case of _The Equalizer_, the fact the filmmakers kept turning to an art department employee like you for their inspiration represents everything that's wrong with the film.

 Maybe it was my fault to expect something of substance in the reunion of Denzel Washington and Antoine Fuqua, the director who coached him to an Academy Award in _Training Day_.
 After all, neither of them have made much else besides this sort of action vehicle since then.
 But even with lowered expectations, _The Equalizer_ is constantly firing blanks.